orenbenkiki/flameview/README.md

 * The tooltips may provide the invocations count, or any other data which is associated with the call chain.

-* Self nodes allow viewing the measurements of the function itself, as opposed to the sum of the function and everything it invokes (which is also available).
+* Self nodes allow viewing the sizes of the function itself, as opposed to the sum of the function and everything it invokes (which is also available).

 * If "all" is selected, and you control-click to select a function "foo", you will see all the invocations of the "foo" function anywhere in the graph, each